Olen/homeassistant-plant/README.md

 This is just a heads up for now, but I want to give everyone fair warning.
 We are looking into different options to make the transition to the new version as smooth as possible.

+> **Warning**
+>
+> The new plant integration will try to convert all `plant:` entries from `configuration.yaml`.
+But please notice that `entity_id` of the plant will **NOT** be preserved.
+Also, since the "layout" of the new integration is completely different from the old one, you probably have to update and modify any automation, scripts or notification you have made based on the old version.
+>
+> Also, certain options might be missed, so make sure you check you plant settings after the first restart.

+# Plants are now treated as _devices_

+This means that the main plant entity references other entities, and they are grouped togheter in the GUI as a single device.

 ![image](https://user-images.githubusercontent.com/203184/181916412-dfeab387-083b-4260-8ca9-c91983ac7247.png)